Key takeaways

 The amount of APTC you’ll have to repay will depend on how much excess APTC was paid on your behalf, your household income, and your tax filing status.

 If your household income (MAGI) is at least 400% of the previous year’s federal poverty level (FPL), you’ll have to repay all of the excess APTC.
-But if your household income is below that threshold, there are caps on how much excess APTC you must repay.
-These caps are adjusted annually by the IRS, and discussed in more detail below.
+But if your household income is below that threshold, there are caps on how much excess APTC you must repay, but only for APTC paid through the end of the 2025 plan year.
+These caps have historically been adjusted annually by the IRS, and the 2025 limits are shown in the chart below.

-If the amount of excess APTC that was paid on your behalf is less than the cap described below, you’ll have to repay the entire amount.
+When you’re filing your 2025 tax return, if the amount of excess APTC that was paid on your behalf is less than the cap shown below, you’ll have to repay the entire amount.
 But if the excess APTC is more than the cap (which depends on your income and filing status), the amount you’ll have to repay will be limited by the cap.

 One point of confusion that sometimes comes up here has to do with the temporary elimination of the “subsidy cliff” under the American Rescue Plan (ARP) and the Inflation Reduction Act (IRA).
 Under the ACA, premium subsidies are not available at all if a household’s income is over 400% of FPL.
 But under the ARP and IRA, households with income above 400% of FPL are eligible for subsidies through 2025 if the cost of the benchmark plan would otherwise be more than 8.5% of the household’s income.